Tom's Guide Verdict

 Amazon's "all-new" Echo isn't really so new.
 It's a replica of the Echo Plus.
 But with both the Echo Plus and Echo due for a third-generation rollout, Amazon opted to merge its midrange speaker under the latter's name and price.

 The third-generation Amazon Echo ($99) feels like an upgrade from its predecessor.
 Its audio hardware matches that of the excellent Echo Plus, and it still maximizes Alexa's smart assistant powers.
-Positioned between the $50 Echo Dot and $199 Echo Studio, the well-rounded Echo is one of best smart speakers, best Bluetooth speaker options and the best Alexa device overall to get right now.
+Positioned between the $50 Echo Dot and $199 Echo Studio, the well-rounded Echo is one of best smart speakers, best Bluetooth speaker options and one of the best Alexa compatible devices.

 Echo design: Echo Plus in mind